Frequently Asked Questions

 The Affordable Care Act permits up to a 50 percent surcharge for a tobacco user’s premium above the non-user.
 Each carrier can select their own penalty that can be further modified by a unique age curve for the tobacco user.

 What coverage do I have when I am traveling?

 Two aspects of this issue are important to remember, first in an emergency your policy must cover the care whether it occurs within or outside of the provider network defined in your policy.
 Although emergency care outside of your provider network may be covered your out of pocket costs may be higher.
 Secondly, not all policies cover non-urgent care outside of the provider network defined in your policy.
 Carefully acquaint yourself with the policy limitations prior to purchase.

 Is dental coverage now included with health insurance?

 Children’s (pediatric) dental coverage is not required under the health exchanges but can be purchased as a stand-alone product.
-Policies sold outside the health exchange are required to include pediatric dental.
+Policies sold outside the health exchange are required to include pediatric dental unless the carrier obtains reasonable assurance that certified stand-alone dental coverage has been obtained.
 Adult dental coverage is an optional purchase whether through the exchange or in the open market.